Running QA Routines¶

 A

-payload manifest, containing a list of md5 file hashes and relative paths to the files corresponding to those hashes.
-Only md5 is supported byr2r-ctd
+/manifest-md5.txtpayload manifest, containing a list of md5 file hashes and relative paths to the files corresponding to those hashes.
+Only md5 is supported byr2r-ctdat this time.A

 This xml file is the “template” that will both be updated with the results of the QA routines, but also contains some of the metadata that the breakout files are tested against.
 Specifically, the cruise start/end dates and the bounding box.